nota/gyazo-obsidian-plugin/README.md

-# Gyazo Captures for Obsidian
+# Gyazo viewer for Obsidian

 This Obsidian plugin integrates with Gyazo, allowing you to view and embed your Gyazo captures directly in your notes.
 Gyazo is a screenshot and image sharing service that makes capturing and sharing visual information quickly and easily.